 Historically provider demographic data have been maintained in the Automated Survey Processing Environment or ASPEN software; however, CMS will be transitioning to use the demographic information from Provider Enrollment, Chain and Ownership System (PECOS).
 While this transition is underway, a final date when all demographic data will be obtained from PECOS has not been identified.
 During this transition, all PAC providers will be responsible to ensure their latest demographic data are updated and available in both ASPEN (SNF/NFs, IRFs, LTCHs, and Hospices) or iQIES (HHAs) and PECOS systems.

 A referencing document that outlines the steps each PAC provider should follow can be accessed here.
 Should you have questions regarding this updated process, please contact the iQIES help desk by email at iQIES@cms.hhs.gov or by phone at (800) 339-9313.

-Please note- updates to home health provider demographic information do not happen in real time and can take up to 6-months to appear on Care Compare.
+Note- Updates to the home health provider demographic information do not happen in real-time and can take up to 6-months to appear on Care Compare.